Ricks-Lab/ups-utils/README.md

 * Added verbose option to ups-daemon to output status message for normal readings.
 * Changes in documentation to describe steps necessary to secure snmp shared secret.
 * Added check of configuration files readability.
+* Implement code improvements from gpu-utils project.

 ## Known Issues

 The utility currently supports:

-* APC UPS with AP9630 NMC
+* APC UPS with AP9630 and AP9641 NMC
 * EATON UPS with PowerWalker NMC

 It monitors the specified UPS using snmp v2c.
 I have not implemented the ability to listen to snmp traps